 A weekly brief that runs to two thousand words defeats the purpose.
 Validate the output constraint, not just the structure.

 The empty case is where most prompts fail.
-The plugin must handle a quiet week with a clean output, not an exception trace.
+The plugin must handle a quiet week with clean output, not an exception trace.

 Marketplace mechanics and the semver rules that decide whether updates break installs.